derpynerd/8085-emulator/README.md

-# 8085simulation
+# 8085-emulator
-Simulating an 8085 processor in C++
+Emulating an 8085 processor in C++